MagiX7/TheHunterOdyssey/README.md

    · "Y" to open the character swap menu.

    · "A" to start a dialogue.

+   · "B" to accept a quest.

    · "START" button to open the pause menu.

+   · "BUTTON BACK" to open and close the menu.

  - In Menu - inventory - combat: